The Dot Theory

 This is not an interdisciplinary manifesto.
 It is a programme that intends to be judged by formal definition, derivation, and falsifiability.

 The writing on this site is occasionally personal in tone because I think motivation matters.
-The mathematics, however, has to stand without rhetoric.
+The mathematics, however, has to stand without rhetoric and can be found as follows across a series of links on this website and one paper for publication:

 Physical theories map observations into state representations and then evolve those states to generate predictions.
 Dot Theory asks whether some classes of contextual variables that affect modelling and measurement are being treated implicitly, or discarded entirely, in standard representations.
 If such variables can be formalised as auxiliary structure, then an extended state representation may be warranted.